 - Pediatric dentistry

-The students and residents provide dental care under the supervision of licensed dentists.
+The residents provide dental care under the supervision of licensed dentists.

-The Hialeah Dental Clinic has one full-time faculty member, several part-time faculty members and 50 volunteer dentists from the community.
+The Hialeah Dental Clinic has three full-time faculty members, several part-time faculty members and 15 volunteer dentists from the community.
 All provide continuous supervision of the residents in the clinic.
-Seven dental assistants provide support services to the dental residents and three administrative assistants provide clerical support to the office and program.
+A total of 17 dental assistants provide support services to the dental residents and seven administrative assistants provide clerical support to the office and program.
 The Hialeah Dental Clinic is one of four college-owned satellite dental clinics in the Statewide Network for Community Oral Health at the University of Florida College of Dentistry.